Breaking Our Fast from the Lord’s Supper: Sharing Communion from Home [Message from 4/17/20]

 A Word on How to Give Your Offerings

 Finally, let me encourage you to continue to make your financial offerings to support our mission.
-We are grateful for our electronic givers at a time like this, and ask those of you who give through checks to put them in the mail to Grace.
+We are grateful for our electronic givers at a time like this, and ask those of you who give through checks to put them in the mail to Grace or our outdoor dropbox.
 You can also give easily through our webpage via GivePlus; just click the Donate tab on our homepage to make a one-time or a repeat gift.
 Those of you with greater or more stable income, consider giving more so that those who will be most adversely affected in their livelihood may give less.

 In closing, let us take to heart these words of Scripture which attest both to human frailty and the incredible power of God in us: